docker/docs/datacenter/dtr/2.5/guides/admin/upgrade.md

 fails or the upgrade is interrupted for any reason, you can re-run the upgrade command and it will resume from where it left off.

-#### Upgrade DTR Caches

-If you have previously [deployed a DTR cache](/datacenter/dtr/2.5/guides/admin/configure/deploy-caches/simple), make sure to run the upgrade command on the DTR cache nodes to keep them in sync with your upstream DTR replicas.
-This prevents authentication errors and other weird behaviors.

 ## Patch upgrade

 A patch upgrade changes only the DTR containers and it's always safer than a minor upgrade.
 The command is the same as for a minor upgrade.

+## DTR cache upgrade

+If you have previously [deployed a cache](/datacenter/dtr/2.5/guides/admin/configure/deploy-caches/), make sure to [upgrade the node dedicated for your cache](/v18.03/ee/upgrade/) to keep it in sync with your upstream DTR replicas.
+This prevents authentication errors and other weird behaviors.

 ## Download the vulnerability database